arcus/education_modules/git_history_of_project/git_history_of_project.md

     Start notes on Mars as a base
 ```

-Use the arrow keys to scroll down if this output is longer than your CLI window.
-If that is the case, you can always quit the log output by pressing `Q`.
+Use the arrow keys to scroll down if this output is longer than the window you are working in.
+If that is the case, you can always quit the output by pressing `Q`.
 Entering `git log` without the `-n` flag will give you the list of every commit, so if a project has been in progress for a while, this can be a lot of output!

 The first thing to notice is that your commit messages are here!
 This is a good reminder to write clear and concise messages because **future** you may be very grateful when trying to figure out where exactly **past** you introduced a particular issue.